Property Inspection Overview

 It is common during an inspection for a buyer to ask the home inspector if a particular component should be repaired or replaced by the seller.
 This is your decision, not ours.
 Our job is to determine the conditions of various components at the time of the inspection.
 We also commonly encounter situations where a component is still functional, but it is at the end of its economic or service life.
 Buyers ask if it should be repaired/replaced.
 The decision to repair/replace or just live with it will be yours.
 Please also be advised that it is generally necessary to obtain a bid from a contractor in order to determine the exact extent (and cost) of repairs/replacements for a component.
 We do not quote prices because we are not contractors.
 In certain cases we will recommend further evaluation by a contractor or engineer.

-We will attempt to walk on the roof in order to evaluate the roof if possible (using a 24 ft ladder).
+We will attempt to walk on the roof in order to evaluate the roof if possible (using a 16 ft ladder).
+If this ladder does not reach the roof we will use other means for evalution such as a drone or camera pole.
 We will not make a return visit to the property to check the roof if it is snow covered at the time of the inspection.
 When the snow clears and it is safe to evaluate the roof, please call our office to see if a return trip is possible.
 Please note there will be a fee charged for this service.